lammps/lammps/doc/src/angle_cosine_periodic.rst

 Description
 """""""""""

-The *cosine/periodic* angle style uses the following potential, which is commonly used in the :doc:`DREIDING <Howto_bioFF>` force field, particularly for organometallic systems where :math:`n` = 4 might be used for an octahedral complex and :math:`n` = 3 might be used for a trigonal
+The *cosine/periodic* angle style uses the following potential, which may be particularly used for organometallic systems where :math:`n` = 4 might be used for an octahedral complex and :math:`n` = 3 might be used for a trigonal
 center: